HealthML/Math4ML/_sources/chapter_decompositions/psd_matrices.md

 $\mathbf{A}^{\!\top\!}\mathbf{A}$ is positive definite. ◻
 :::

+We observe that kernel matrices computed for all pairs of instances in a data set are positive semi definite.
+In fact, many kernel functions, like for example the RBF kernel, guarantee positive definiteness of the kernel matrix as long as all data points are pairwise distinct.

+## Invertibility

 Positive definite matrices are invertible (since their eigenvalues are nonzero), whereas positive semi-definite matrices might not be.

 However, if you already have a positive semi-definite matrix, it is possible to perturb its diagonal slightly to produce a positive definite matrix.

 :::{prf:proposition}